tara-johnson/19-one-to-many/README.md

 following.
 Notice IDs have negative numbers.
 I've found this is a good way to keep initial database content out of the way of Spring JPA auto-generated ids.

+**Notice!:** we've all run into errors between initializing our databases with known data then running into conflicts when Spring and the JPA try to generate their own ids and seeing errors when ids already exist.
+One way to avoid this is to initially seed the database with negative ids because Spring and the JPA will never try to make negative ids.
+Cool trick, huh?

 ![database structure](./images/01-moviecompanies-structure.png)
 ![database structure](./images/02-theaterlocations-structure.png)
 ![database structure](./images/03-moviecompanies-contents.png)